 Figure 6 – 714 Wind Tunnel Program.

 Over 90 wind tunnel runs were completed.
-The results verified and showed excellent correlation to the CFD analysis.
+The results verified, and showed excellent correlation to, the CFD analysis.
 Some areas of concern proved to be non-issues.
-However, an issue with airflow separation was discovered that is being addressed.
+However, an issue with airflow separation was discovered and addressed.

 Figure 7 – The patterns shows the results from one of many tests to verify local airflow.